 An entrance off the south aisle, under a giant monument to Pius VII, leads to the treasury, which has among many riches the late fifteenth-century bronze tomb of Pope Sixtus IV by Pollaiuolo.
 Steps lead down by Bernini’s statue of St Longinus to the grottoes, which extend right under the footprint of the main church.
 The majority of the popes are buried here, including John Paul II.

 The roof and dome

-Also accessible by one of three main outside entrances, the ascent to the roof and dome is well worth making.
-The views from the gallery around the interior of the dome give you a sense of the enormity of the church, and from there you can make the (challenging) ascent to the lantern at the top of the dome, from which the views over the city are as glorious as you’d expect.
+You can make the ascent to the roof and dome by taking the entrance to the right of the basilica complex.
+The views from the gallery around the interior of the dome give you a sense of the huge size of the church, and from there you can make the (challenging) ascent to the lantern at the top of the dome, from which the views over the city are as glorious as you’d expect.